Mobile Menu

 pH 6.0– 8.0

-Bronze Corydoras (Corydoras aeneus)
+5. Bronze Corydoras (Corydoras aeneus)

 Bronze corydoras is another popular cory catfish for your fish tank.
 This corydoras species is widely bred in large quantities around the world.
 It originated in South America and is also found in Colombia.

-This tropical freshwater fish has a pink or yellow body with white belly and blue-grey back and head.
+This tropical freshwater fish has a pink or yellow body with a white belly and blue-grey back and head.
 It also has pink or yellow immaculate fins.

-Like many types of cory catfish, the female fish are larger than the males.
-In Particular, females have a higher body frame with larger abdominal region than males.
-Bronze corydoras are social and pretty peaceful too, so you can keep them with other corydoras species.
-You have to maintain your bronze corydoras in a minimum 20 gallons of tank.
+You have to maintain your bronze corydoras in a minimum of 20 gallons of tank.
 But they are a little shy, so make a set of hiding spaces using plants and driftwood.
 Bronze corydoras are usually fed on insects and worms in an aquarium.
 Flakes or pellets as well as frozen food will also be high-quality feed for your corydoras.

 Corydoras aeneus Overview